Audi e-tron: ‘Entry level’ model announced for 2020

-The Audi e-tron is now available to order, with list prices from £71,490 rising to £82,240.
-You can find the latest lease deals and monthly rates here.
+As for the current Audi e-tron, you can find the latest lease deals and monthly rates here.

 Style-wise, however, it gets a much more conventional look than the I-Pace or Model X.Taking a similar approach as the Mercedes EQC; subtlety is the order of the day.
 You really could mistake it for any other SUV in the Audi line-up.